nerves-project/nerves/docs/Systems.md

     For official Nerves systems and toolchains, we upload the artifacts to GitHub Releases.

+    For an artifact site that uses `:github_api` besure to have `username`, `token`, and `tag` fields are set as they are required.
+Otherwise, you will get an expection when trying to download the aritfact.

     Artifact sites can pass options as a third parameter for adding headers or query string parameters.
 For example, if you are trying to resolve